Jack F. Altura

 Mr. Altura litigates in both federal and state courts at the trial and appellate levels.
 He uses his clean, concise style of writing to persuade the reader, focusing the reader’s attention on the dispositive issues.
 He is particularly adept at finding and using novel legal arguments to eliminate or reduce the scope of the complaint.

-In his brief time at Ivie, McNeill, Wyatt, Purcell & Diggs, Mr. Altura has already achieved many significant victories, including a trial victory, multiple dismissals on demurrer, Rule 12(b)(6), summary judgment, a motion striking class allegations in a TCPA case, and settling cases at favorable terms for the client.
+In his brief time at Ivie, McNeill, Wyatt, Purcell & Diggs, Mr. Altura has already achieved many significant victories, including a trial victory, defeating a petition for writ of mandate filed in the California Supreme Court, multiple dismissals on demurrer, Rule 12(b)(6), summary judgment, a motion striking class allegations in a TCPA case, and settling cases at favorable terms for the client.

 This past February, Mr. Altura represented the defendant in a civil rights trial in state court in which the plaintiff suffered a horrific injury in jail and sought $35 million from the defendant.
 In addition being the second-chair at trial and obtaining a complete defense victory, the Court granted Mr. Altura’s mid-trial motion in limine to exclude plaintiff’s life care planner on People v.
 Sanchez grounds, which dramatically reduced the exposure in the case.

-While in law school, Mr. Altura externed for Judge Alex Kozinski on the Ninth Circuit and Margaret Morrow in the United States District Court.
+While in law school, Mr. Altura worked as an extern for Judge Alex Kozinski on the Ninth Circuit and Margaret Morrow in the United States District Court.